Adalab/bda-modulo-1-evaluacion-final-nataliapozoaraque-hash/README.md

 Here I define the main variables used by the program: inventory (a list of dictionaries), clients, and total_sales.

 2. Functions (Store Management)

-This is where all the logic lives.
-I created separate functions for each action:

-Product Management:
+    - Product Management:

-Add products (validating that the price is a number and normalizing the name).
+        - Add products (validating that the price is a number and normalizing the name).

-Update stock (controlling that stock cannot go negative).
+        - Update stock (controlling that stock cannot go negative).

-Remove products safely.
+        - Remove products safely.

-Visibility & Search:
+    - Visibility & Search:

-View the inventory with a readable format (currency, separators).
+        - View the inventory with a readable format (currency, separators).

-Search for products regardless of whether you use uppercase or lowercase.
+        - Search for products regardless of whether you use uppercase or lowercase.

-I used .get() to prevent errors if data is missing.

-Sales Simulation:
+    - Sales Simulation:

-The process_purchase function uses a while loop to act like a cash register: it asks for products, checks stock, adds them to the cart, and prints the final receipt.
+        - The make_purchase function uses a while loop to act like a cash register: it asks for products, checks stock, adds them to the cart, and prints the final receipt.

-Calculations:
+    - Calculations:

-Calculate the total accumulated value of the inventory.
+        - Calculate the total accumulated value of the inventory.

 3. Test Area